SECURITIES AND EXCHANGE COMMISSION

 In 2018, our Diversified Industrial segment had mixed results.
 Lucas Milhaupt and the API Group felt the negative effects of ERP implementations and facility reconfigurations which did not go as smoothly as we had anticipated.
-These were one-time events aimed at enhancing efficiencies and profitability, and we expect them to positively impact the businesses once the systems are working correctly, the consolidations are complete, and the open positions within the businesses
+These were one-time events aimed at enhancing efficiencies and profitability, and we expect them to positively impact the businesses once the systems are working correctly, the consolidations are complete, and the open positions within the businesses have been filled.

 Our leadership team throughout Diversified Industrial has extensive expertise in Lean processes and a history of delivering organic growth and reliable results, and we expect to be back on track in 2019.
 The entire group contributed $1.3 billion of our total 2018 annual revenue with $131 million in adjusted EBITDA, and we invested $39.6 million in capital expenditures.
 Overall, we had good returns on our invested capital.

 Our Energy segment provides critical services to the oil and gas industry primarily in the Bakken and Permian basins.
 Results for Steel Energy improved for the year as the business continued its excellent safety record.
 The segment contributed $176 million of revenue with $11 million in adjusted EBITDA.
 We invested $7.4 million in capital expenditures which included three new workover rigs and one flowback set.